 This is the question that comes up in all conversation leading up to Passover (possibly more than the 4 questions are asked!)
 How do I do it?
 How do you handle all the expenses?
 There is no magic secret.
 There is only planning ahead and being strict with your budget.
 It means sacrificing a little each month so you can be able to celebrate without going into debt.
 The best way to do this is to have a separate account where you put these savings.
 If you leave it in your checking account- YOU WILL SPEND IT.
 Unless you are a mythical creature with amazing self-control and in that case, why are you even reading this?

-Some Tips to Help with Holiday Expenses:
+5 Tips to Save a Dime on Holiday Expenses:

 - Take out a credit card with a good sign-up bonus.
 Many credit cards offer a bonus for spending a certain amount of money within a certain amount of time.
 Usually, you spend enough money before Passover to qualify for the bonus which can put money back in your pocket.
 As always with credit cards: Don’t spend more money than you would have just to meet the bonus.
 Don’t spend a dollar just to save a dime!
 I do not recommend getting a credit card unless you can pay if off in full!

 - If you cannot pay all your bills and you will be going into debt, stay away from reward cards.
 You can look around for a no-interest card that offers no bonuses but will give you more grace time in paying your balance.
 If you don’t qualify for a no-interest card, try to get a card that has the lowest possible interest rate.
 This will help save you tons of money on your debt.

 - Shop Sales- Look around.
 Shop around.
 Calculate how much you can save by shopping online, different stores etc.